pyetras/RoboND-Rover-Project/writeup.md

 A successful run should take less than 10 mins, with 98-99% mapped and fidelity above 0.65.

 I've tried to increase fidelity by applying "uncertainty" - pixels further away from the rover or more to the side are assigned lower probability.
-This has not improved my solution, perhaps a formal verification of the assumptions I made regarding the probability against perspectTransform algorithm or tweaking the observation concatenation formula would yield a better result.
+This has not improved my solution, perhaps a formal verification of the assumptions I made regarding the probability against `getPerspectiveTransform` algorithm or tweaking the observation concatenation formula would yield a better result.

 ![fail][fail]